Covid 19 coronavirus: What is quarantine like in Rotorua's Ibis Hotel?

-If the Covid-19 didn't exist, life would be different for most of us.
+If Covid-19 didn't exist, life would be different for most of us.

 For 22-year-old Christchurch woman Sophie Brown, she would currently be in the middle of summer in the trip of a lifetime, working in the UK.